Poseidon-lol/JugendForscht/docs/amd_gpu.md

 - PyTorch Geometric wheels currently target CUDA.
 For DirectML you may need to build PyG from source or rely on CPU fallback operators if a kernel is missing.
-- Mixed precision (`torch.cuda.amp`) is not yet wired up for DirectML/ROCm.
-  Training runs in full precision by default.
+- Mixed precision (`torch.cuda.amp`) now kicks in automatically on CUDA builds (configurable via `use_amp` / `--amp`).
+DirectML/ROCm still run in FP32 because AMP kernels are not available there yet.
 - Loading checkpoints is always mapped through CPU for DirectML to ensure the runtime stays stable; this has a small overhead compared to CUDA.